 Women with excess hair growth need to be evaluated by a health care provider, especially if the hair develops or worsens rapidly, or if her relatives have comparatively less hair growth.
 In the vast majority of cases, hirsutism is not caused by a serious medical condition; however, the cause of hirsutism should be determined, and underlying conditions may need to be treated.

 Hirsutism is caused by an excess production or action of hormones called androgens, secreted by the ovaries or adrenal glands and produced locally in the hair follicle.
 Several different conditions can lead to hirsutism.
 The two most common causes of hirsutism are polycystic ovary syndrome (PCOS) and idiopathic hirsutism.
 Both are diagnosed by physical examination, medical and family history, and sometimes blood tests.

-Polycystic ovary syndrome (PCOS) — Women with PCOS often have hirsutism in combination with menstrual irregularities.
-Women with PCOS may also have acne and balding near the front of the head, and menstrual irregularities.
+Polycystic ovary syndrome — Women with PCOS often have hirsutism in combination with menstrual irregularities.
+Women with PCOS may also have acne and balding near the front of the head.
 PCOS is a chronic condition, but several treatments can reduce hair growth.
 Women with PCOS often have irregular menstrual cycles because they are not ovulating each month.

 PCOS is also associated with other medical problems, such as infertility (due to irregular menstrual cycles), obesity, diabetes mellitus, high cholesterol levels, and possibly heart disease.
 Effective treatments for PCOS are available.
-(See "Patient information: Polycystic ovary syndrome (PCOS) (Beyond the Basics)".)
+(See "Patient education: Polycystic ovary syndrome (PCOS) (Beyond the Basics)".)

 Idiopathic hirsutism — Idiopathic hirsutism refers to hirsutism that has no identifiable cause.
 It is usually chronic and may be a mild variation of PCOS.
 A gradual increased growth of coarse body hair is typically the only symptom in women with this condition.
 Menstrual cycles are normal in women with idiopathic hirsutism.